 Computer Security Breach - A unit of the Company's European processing business was the subject of a criminal security breach in late 2011.
 The affected business represents less than 5% of the Company's revenues, profits and transactions.
-Europeat took immediate steps to remediate the breach and ensure its impact was contained.
+European took immediate steps to remediate the breach and ensure its impact was contained.

-Certain claims arising from such breach have been asserted against the Company, and the Company expects that additional claims may be asserted in the future.
+Certain claims arising from such breach were asserted against the Company, and it is possible that additional claims may be asserted in the future.
 However, the Company maintains insurance to cover the financial exposure for response costs, losses by the card issuer and fines or penalties from incidents of this nature.
-The Company expects the aggregate amount of expenses incurred and losses asserted against the Company for which the Company ultimately bears liability to be within the limits of our insurance.
-Consequently, the Company does not currently expect the net financial impact of such expenses or loss from the breach, after insurance recovery, if any, to be material to the consolidated results of operations or financial condition of the Company.
+To date, the aggregate amount of expenses incurred and losses asserted against the Company for which the Company ultimately bore liability have been within the limits of our insurance and the only cost to the Company has been its retention amount under its insurance.
+The Company does not currently expect the net financial impact of expenses or losses from the breach after insurance recovery, if any, to be material to the consolidated results of operations or financial condition of the Company.

-Bank card association rules provide a process by which loss and expense arising from such breaches is allocated among card issuers, acquirers and service providers such as Euronet.
-Expenses related to the breach through December 31, 2012 were \$0.7 million, net of \$1.8 million in amounts recovered from the Company's insurance carrier.
-For the three-month period ended March 31, 2012, the Company incurred \$0.3 million in expenses related to the breach, net of insurance recoveries of \$1.5 million; no additional related expenses were incurred during the first quarter of 2013.
+Expenses related to the breach through December 31, 2012 were \$0.5 million, net of \$1.9 million in amounts recovered from the Company's insurance carrier.
+For the first half of 2012, the Company incurred \$0.5 million in expenses related to the breach, net of insurance recoveries of \$1.7 million.
+No additional related expenses were incurred during the first half of 2013.